nodiscc/xsrv/README.md

 ## Configuration

-**Enabling/disabling roles:** Activate only required roles by uncommenting them in inventory.yml
+**Enabling/disabling roles:** Activate only required roles by uncommenting them in the playbook

 ```bash
 ./xsrv config-playbook